Editorial style guide

 Write out in full to prevent confusion with million |

-Metropolitan Police Authority (MPA) |
+Metropolitan Police Authority |

 Do not use.
-Now the Mayor's Office for Policing and Crime (MOPAC) |
+Now the Mayor's Office for Policing and Crime |

-Metropolitan Police Service (MPS) |
+Metropolitan Police Service |

-Do not refer to the Metropolitan Police or the Met Service Like 'police', the Metropolitan Police Service should be treated as a collective noun and followed by a plural verb: the Met are not the Met is |
+Do not refer to the Metropolitan Police or the Met Service Like 'police', the Metropolitan Police Service should be treated as a collective noun and followed by a plural verb: the Metropolitan Police Service are, not the Metropolitan Police Service is |

-miles | Refer to kilometres (km) instead of miles where possible.
-If referring to miles is unavoidable, write out in full to prevent confusion with millions |
+miles | Refer to kilometres (km) instead of miles where possible If referring to miles is unavoidable, write out in full to prevent confusion with millions |

 million |